coffee-addict/Atkinson_1989/README.md

 # Atkinson_1989
-Source codes to solve exercises in the Atkinson (An introduction to numerical analysis)
+Codes to solve exercises in the Atkinson [An Introduction to Numerical Analysis, 2nd Edition](https://www.wiley.com/en-us/An+Introduction+to+Numerical+Analysis%2C+2nd+Edition-p-9780471624899)